While at dinner in the mountains in Italy one night, Ceci and her family told us we were having a meal known as “Kilometer Zero.”

 Do we feel better when traveling in Italy (or wherever food “like that” exists) because:

 - The food quality trumps that in the United States,

 - There is significantly lower stress while eating said food (digestion starts in the brain Y’all), or

 It’s 100% the combination of the two, along with the fact that we were walking and moving 24/7 (we did no less than 15K steps per day).

 While in Italy I had no mouth flares (one night I did get a red dot in my cheek, but it went away quick and was painless – it’s usually from a pizza herb).
 I went to the bathroom.
 I barely was bloated, and I made sure to keep that in check by keeping up with my LDN and a few times did the Intestinal Movement (for good measures).
-I had zero joint pain (which used to be a huge glutenized symptom).
+There was zero joint pain (which used to be a huge glutenized symptom).
 My energy was amazing.
 Skin issues have completely gone away – even all back acne.